 Support Rotary's Foundation year-round by making a recurring gift with Rotary Direct.
 You choose how much and how often to give.
-It's a simple and secure way to make a big impact.
+It is a simple and secure way to make a big impact.
 Online credit card contributions can be made monthly, quarterly, or annually.
-Donors can also enroll using The Rotary Foundation Contribution Form, or by calling the Support Center.
+Donors can also enroll using The Rotary Foundation Contribution Form, or by calling the Rotary Support Center: +1-866-9ROTARY (+1-866-976-8279) or email rotarysupportcenter@rotary.org.